Reputational Bargaining and Inefficient Technology Adoption: Concluding Remarks

 \section{Concluding Remarks}

-We study a reputational bargaining model where a seller's production cost is determined \textit{endogenously} by his technology adoption decision before he bargains with a buyer.
-We show that due to players' reputation concerns, there will be inefficient technology adoption and costly delays in reaching agreement if and only if there are large enough social gains from adopting the new technology.
-Our analysis highlights the differences between models with an exogenous distribution of production cost and models with an endogenous distribution of production cost.
-It also highlights the qualitative differences between heterogeneity in players' values or costs and heterogeneity in players' discount rates, which has been analyzed in APS.
+We study a reputational bargaining model where a seller's production cost is determined \textit{endogenously} by whether he adopts an innovative technology before he bargains with a buyer.
+We show that in equilibrium there will be inefficient adoption and costly delays in reaching agreement, and that these inefficiencies arise if and only if there are large enough social gains from adopting the technology.
+Our analysis highlights the differences between models with exogenous distributions over production costs and ones where the distribution over production costs is endogenous.
+It also highlights the qualitative differences in the equilibrium outcomes when a player's private information is about their cost or value, compared to the case analyzed in APS in which a player's private information is about their discount rate.
 We conclude by discussing several extensions of our results once we vary our modeling assumptions.

 \paragraph{The Timing of Offers:} In an earlier draft, we study the case where players make their initial offers \textit{simultaneously} and obtain similar results: In the game with an exogenous distribution over production costs, bargaining is efficient in all limiting equilibria when the difference between adjacent types' production costs is small, and efficient and inefficient limiting equilibria co-exist when the difference between adjacent types' production costs is large.
 The intuition is that when players make offers simultaneously, the seller does not know whether the buyer will make a screening offer or a pooling offer, which explains why both can arise in equilibrium.
-But in the game with endogenous technology adoption, there is a unique limiting equilibrium, in which the seller's adoption decision is socially inefficient if and only if the benefit from adoption is large enough.
+But in the game with endogenous technology adoption, there is a limiting equilibrium, in which the seller's adoption decision is socially inefficient if and only if the benefit from adoption is large enough.

 Our main results partially extend to a model where the order with which players make offers is endogenous and, as in Kambe (1999), each player becomes committed with positive probability after making their initial offer.
 In this game, there \textit{exists} an equilibrium where the buyer makes an offer before the seller does, and players' equilibrium strategies coincide with those in the baseline model.
 Nevertheless, there also exist other equilibria due to the seller's incentive to signal his production cost.
 In particular, the off-path belief about the seller's cost has a significant effect on players' incentives when the seller can make an offer before the buyer does.